leapdragon/GACD-Week3-Project/CodeBook.md

 1. Mean_and_Std_Complete.txt — The combined dataset, with human-readable labels affixed
 2. Mean_and_Std_Summary.txt — The summary dataset, showing mean values for each combination of subject, activity, and variable

-## Data Format: Mean_and_Std_Complete.txt
+## Data Format: Mean_and_Std_Summary.txt

-This file has the following columns:
+This is the final "TIDY" dataset showing the MEAN value of all MEAN or STANDARD DEVIATION measurements for a given subject, activity, and variable.
+It has the following columns:

 - **"Subject" (column 1):** The unique subject (identified by an integer) that generated the data
-- **"Activity" (column 2):** The name of the activity in which the subject was engaged, using the human-readable values in activity_labels.txt (in original ZIP)
+- **"Activity" (column 2):** The activity in which the subject was engaged for the supplied variable, using the human-readable values in activity_labels.txt (in original ZIP)
-- **Variables (columns 3-66):** Mean and standard deviation data subsetted from the variables outlined in features.txt (in original ZIP)

-The variables in columns 3-66 share the following mappings to variables outlined in features.txt, as well as the following meanings (NOTE that all values are normalized to a range of [-1, 1] and are thus unitless):
+- **"Variable" (column 3):** The variable for which the mean has been calculated (refer to variable names above for mappings to features.txt)
+- **"MeanValue" (column 4):** The mean value for all measurements in the test and train datasets for this subject, activity, and variable (note that in some cases, this means that the value is a mean of means, e.g. for TimeBodyAccelerationMeanX, this value is the mean of *each* of potentially many TimeBodyAccelerationMeanX values for a given subject and activity)

+The file is sorted first by subject and then by activity.

+THE MEANINGS OF EACH VARIABLE ARE OUTLINED BELOW.

 Variable Name | Original Variable (features.txt) | Description
 ------------- | ------------- | -------------